mochman/Bypass_CGNAT/README.md

 ```
 We will fill in the PublicKey section after we install Wireguard on our local server.

-For your inforamtion, the PostUp and PostDown commands will run when wireguard makes/looses connection.
+For your inforamtion, the PostUp and PostDown commands will run when wireguard makes/loses connection.
-The first PostUp command will forward all TCP traffic (except our SSH traffic on port 22) through the wireguard VPN to our server without changing any of the IP addresses.
+The first PostUp command will forward all TCP traffic (except our SSH traffic on port 22) through the wireguard VPN to our server without changing any of the incomming IP addresses.
 The second PostUp command will do the same with UDP traffic (except our wireguard traffic on port 55107).
 The PostDown commands just remove what was created with the PostUp commands.